-The power level range of different nuclear power sources varies from small RHUs emitting watts to terrestrial civil nuclear thermal electric fission generators in the GWe range.
+The power level range of different nuclear power sources varies from small RHUs emitting watts to terrestrial civil nuclear thermal electric fission generators in the GWe range (where subscript "e" stand for electric power and not for thermal power).
 For DiPoP it was decided to consider the potential applications and technical options for space fission nuclear electric power generation at two power levels: 30kWe and 200kWe (100 kWe level has been studied previously).
 For nuclear electric power generation the higher range is constrained to about 200 kWe by the Ariane 5 launcher fairing size, although multi-MWe systems should be possible in the further future.